 6. Communicative leaders convey direction and assist others in achieving their goals.

-7. Communicative leaders actively engage in framing of messages and events.
+7. Communicative leaders actively engage in the framing of messages and events.

 8. Communicative leaders enable and support sensemaking.

-Communication environments in organizations and units consist of culture, climate and systems for performance appraisal and feedback.”
+Communication environments in organisations and units consist of culture, climate and systems for performance appraisal and feedback.”

-This is all well and good, of course, but it’s also like saying, “Be a good leader, not a bad one.”
+Sound advice is good, of course, but it’s also like saying, “Be a good leader, not a bad one.”

-And that’s fair enough; most organisations would benefit from becoming better at finding and hiring good leaders.
+And fair enough, most organisations would benefit from becoming better at finding and hiring good leaders.

 It begs the question:

-Is it theoretically possible for an organisation to fill up all management positions with exceptional leaders — despite them being so rare?
+Is it theoretically possible for an organisation to fill all management positions with exceptional leaders despite being rare?

-Few studies indicate the natural percentage of leaders in a human population, but it’s safe to say that it’s easy to run out of natural born leaders for all management positions in existence.
+Few studies indicate the natural percentage of leaders in a human population.
+Still, it’s safe to say that it’s easy to run out of natural-born leaders for all management positions in existence.

-Now, it’s possible for outlier organisations to attract more than their statistical share of great leaders.
-It can be done either by a) ensuring near-perfect recruiting processes or b) find ways to identify and sack bad leaders.
-Both paths are difficult, but theoretically possible.
+Now, outlier organisations can attract more than their statistical share of great leaders.
+It can be done either by a) ensuring near-perfect recruiting processes or b) finding ways to identify and sack bad leaders.
+Both paths are challenging but theoretically possible.

-Still, we must also take into account that natural leaders typically don’t come cheap.
+Still, we must also consider that natural leaders typically don’t come cheap.
 Hence, if the leadership equation doesn’t break statistically or methodologically — it might just break financially.